You may not know that I was an event and party planner for a very long time. Today I am sharing one of my favorite themes and parties of all time.

 The Engagement Party

 I am so excited to share how the engagement party went from concept to reality.
 I hope some of my entertaining tips will assist you when you plan a party.
+It doesn’t matter if it is a party for two, or six, or sixty-five.
+You’ve got this.

 Finding the Vision and Theme

 By the way, the only thing I didn’t have was enough tablecloths in this color palette.
+More about those later.

-Since I had never planned an engagement party before I went to Pinterest to look for ideas.
+Since I had never planned an engagement party before, I went to Pinterest to look for ideas.
 This is where I started to panic.
 I found so many incredible ideas and photos with themes and creativity that I had no idea what to do.
 I wanted a lot of the creative ideas to be a surprise, so I reached out to my niece and my youngest son’s girlfriend and they helped me narrow down some of the ideas.

 The ideas I found on Pinterest were to have photos printed like polaroids, custom decorated cookies, and frosted drink cups.
 These cookies in the photo were the Save the Date gifts for the guests as they departed.
 I used a fabulous cookie baker and decorator at Designer Cookies to make these cookies.
 Aren’t they amazing?